Ellivers/ap-improvements/README.md

  * Adds a button (in the options menu) to reset the video player.
  * Shows the dates of when episodes were added.
  * And more!

+## Using the development version
+The development version of the script may contain major bugs or issues from code that is currently being reworked, so use it at your own risk.
+(That being said, it is stable most of the time).

+You can take a look at [the latest changelog](https://github.com/Ellivers/ap-improvements/blob/dev/changelogs.md) to see what is currently being worked on.

+[Click here](https://raw.githubusercontent.com/Ellivers/ap-improvements/refs/heads/dev/ap-improvements.user.js) to install from the latest dev branch commit, but be aware that depending on your userscript manager, it **might not be automatically updated**, unlike the stable version.